My Recumbent Bikes

-My Vortex with 28 mm tires, a rear fender, 2 aluminum bottle cages, computer mount, light mount and Radical Design seat bags weighs 32.3 pounds.
+My VYX with 28 mm tires, a rear fender, 2 aluminum bottle cages, computer mount, light mount and Radical Design seat bags weighs 32.3 pounds.

 The Lezyne computer, Lezyne pump, Lezyne rear light, cell phone, 3 tubes, patch kit, 2 tire levers and a Lezyne multi-tool adds 2 pounds.
 The filled water bottle adds another 1.5 pounds.
 This produces a total bike riding weight of 35.8 pounds.

 Some Comparative Notes